thingsym/foresight/README.md

 ### Where does the sidebar with the sidebar widget appear?

-The widget area "Sidebar" is displayed on the Pages or Posts when the page template "Sidebar Page Template" is selected.
+The widget area "Sidebar" is displayed on the Pages or Posts when the page template `Sidebar Page Template` is selected.
-The sidebar is displayed on the archive page when "Add sidebar to Archive" is enabled in sub Panel 'Archive' in Panel 'Layout' in the Customizer.
+The sidebar is displayed on the archive page when "Add sidebar to Archive" is enabled in the "Archive" sub-panel in the "Layout" panel in the customizer.

 ## Resources